-Rotary nozzles spray water at a much slower rate, giving the ground more time to absorb the water.
-Also, they produce larger, heavier water droplets that are less likely to blow away.
+- Replace fixed-spray sprinkler head nozzles with high-efficiency rotary versions that spray water at a lower rate, giving the ground more time to absorb the water.

 Denver Water offers rebates on select models of high-efficiency rotary sprinkler heads, which can be found at home improvement and irrigation supply stores.
 Rebates also are available for smart irrigation controllers and toilets that carry the WaterSense label.